storj/docs/app/learn/page.md

 **Community Driven**

-Share, discuss and collaborate with other open source developers in the Storj DCS community and find answers to questions in our very active forum.
+Share, discuss and collaborate with other open source developers in the Storj community and find answers to questions in our very active forum.
 {% /quick-link %}
 {% /quick-links %}